dlorent/teleport/docs/5.0/preview/database-access.md

 !!! note
-    This section explains how to configure a PostgreSQL-flavored instance of AWS RDS or Aurora database to work with Teleport database access.
+    This section explains how to configure a PostgreSQL-flavored instance of AWS RDS or Aurora database to work with Teleport Database Access.
 For information about configuring an on-prem PostgreSQL see the [section above](#on-prem-postgresql).

 Teleport Database Access for AWS RDS and Aurora uses IAM authentication which